Looking for a way to entertain your kids that's easy, thrifty and unique? Why not try making your own puzzles!

 4. Playdough prints

-This is a lovely way to explore textures and prints, plus you can re-roll and make it over and over again.
+This is a lovely way to explore textures and prints, and you can re-roll and make it over and over again.

 You will need: